 Debtor Amounts due to the Council for works done, goods received or services used to produce the statement of accounts.
 These estimates are based on the best information available at the time of production.

-The measure of the cost of the benefits of a fixed asset which have been Depreciation the Statement of Accounts is authorised for issue.
-Also referred to as Post
+The measure of the cost of the benefits of a fixed asset which have been Depreciation

 Estimates Where definitive figures are not available /cannot be found, estimates are